 Announcing StorSimple 8000 series in the Azure portal

 StorSimple 8000 series management is generally available in the Azure portal.
 The StorSimple Physical Device Series portal experience is designed to be easy.
-You can now use the portal and Azure Resource Manager to unlock the deep personalisation, role-based access control and a single portal to manage all your apps.
+You can now use the portal and Azure Resource Manager to unlock the deep personalization, role-based access control, and a single portal to manage all your apps.
 Learn more.

 Azure Monitor notifications generally available in Germany

 With Azure Monitor, you can monitor services running on Azure to gain infrastructure-level data about the throughput of a service and the surrounding environment.
 It also enables operational visibility across your cloud assets.
 Monitor provides near-real-time monitoring, detailed logging, and improved notifications so that you can quickly detect and fix IT issues impacting your business.
 Email and webhook notifications in Monitor are now generally available in Germany.

 Enterprise Agreement subscription costs within Azure portal coming soon

 Enterprise Agreement customers will soon be able to view their subscription cost reports on the Azure portal.
 Those customers will be able to view cost breakdowns, cost history, cost by services, cost by resources, and burn rate charts within the one portal.
 This increased functionality will help enterprise users manage their subscription level costs within one portal.